POETSII/pml/doc/manual.md

 </MessageType>
 ```

-Two things are worth noting here.
+Two things are worth noting here:

-First, you may notice the existence of two undeclared fields `src` and `dst`
+First, there are two undeclared fields (`src` and `dst`) under `<Message>`.
-under `<Message>`.
-These are hidden fields inserted by the `simple` template,
+These are hidden fields inserted by the `simple` template, in this case to
-in this case to support tracking message sources and destinations.
-In general,
+support tracking message sources and destinations.
+In general, it is not so
-it is not so uncommon for `pml` templates to insert additional content in the
+uncommon for `pml` templates to insert additional content in the output XML
-output XML (e.g. message/state fields or C code) to support more features or
+(e.g. message/state fields or C code) to support more features or
 capabilities.

-Second, while `id` has no `type` field, its type has been specified as
+Second, while `id` has no `type` field in the configuration, its type has been
-`uint32_t`.
-This is because the `simple` template assumes undeclared types are
+specified as `uint32_t` in the generated XML file.
+This is because the
+`simple` template assumes undeclared types are `uint32_t` (future templates
-`uint32_t` (future templates will adopt the same convention).
-Given that
+will adopt the same convention).
+Given that `uint32_t` is the default type
-`uint32_t` is the default type (and in line with the format's minimalist
+(and in line with the format's minimalist philosophy) specifying `uint32_t`
-philosophy) specifying `uint32_t` types is discouraged.
+types is discouraged.

 #### Device